The Visitor (2022 American film)

 The Visitor is a 2022 American psychological horror film directed by Justin P. Lange and written by Adam Mason and Simon Boyes.
 The film stars Finn Jones and Jessica McNamee.
 Jason Blum serves as an executive producer through his Blumhouse Television banner.

 The film was released digitally on October 7, 2022, by Epix and Paramount Home Entertainment.

 Plot

 When Robert and his wife move to her childhood home, he discovers an old portrait in the attic of a man who looks just like him.
 He soon travels down a frightening rabbit hole as he tries to discover the true identity of his mysterious doppelgänger, only to realize that every family has its own terrifying secrets.
+And the rest goes on.